Recruitment of new deputy vice-chancellor

 - 10–11 May: Candidates interviewed by the nominating committee

-- The Electoral College votes and submits its statement to the nominating committee
+- 8 September: The Electoral College takes the matter to a vote and subsequently submits a statement to the nominating committee

 The nominating committee

 The nominating committee is composed of the following members: